Private Hard Money Loan Types

 However, it is no secret that a great credit score and a lot of income, isn’t necessarily a golden ticket to approval – the overall process can be invasive and take a long time.
 Private lenders utilize a different approach by lending funds based on collateral; therefore, the lender places less emphasis on credit history.

 Private money loans are not for everyone, but there are several situations where these loans make sense.
-Thanks to Chip and Joanna Gaines, one of the biggest investment trends is flipping houses.
+One of the biggest investment trends is flipping houses.
 If you’re just starting out, and do not have the capital to put up front, a private money loan makes sense – you’ll own the property for a short window so that you can remodel the property and sell it.

 Generally, private money loans are contracted for a short-term – usually between 6 to 24 months.
 A real estate investor would not want their loan for a long period of time because the interest rates are typically higher than traditional loans.
 One of the biggest benefits of choosing a private money loan is the speed at which you can close.
 Walnut Street Finance can close quickly in a matter of days which is essential when trying to win the bidding war on a property for your next project.

 Basically, private money loans allow real estate investors and developers the opportunity to purchase more properties and do more deals with less upfront capital which results in a great return on their investment.

 Found a property that you want to rehab and sell for your next project?
 A fix and flip loan is right for you.
 A lump sum is usually paid at closing to purchase or refinance the property, with the rest of the loan paid as you reach construction milestones.

 Have you identified a real estate investment opportunity for your next project but don’t have enough cash?
 An acquisition loan helps you buy a property, whether the plan is to resell it, renovate it and flip it, or develop it.
 Let us help you get the deal!